CodewithSuaad/Financial-Risk-Models/README.md

 post-GFC robust capital structures.

 Built as part of MSc Project work on Securitization at University of Birmingham
-| Module Risk Management in Financial Markets---
+| Module Risk Management in Financial Markets

 ## What it does